23 Jul She asked for a Billion Dollar Idea with Jaime Cross

 Mitch Matthews: All right, so are you a solopreneur and you’re looking for a way to reach more people and sell more of the awesome products and services that you bring into the world?
 If so, it is time to check out Clickfunnels.
 Clickfunnels gives you everything you need to market, sell and deliver your products and services online, and you can do it without hiring or relying on a tech team.
 It’s crazy easy to use.
 In fact, we started to use it for some of our online training, and it is so straightforward.
 It’s so easy to navigate.
 I think you are going to love it.
 Go to mitchmatthews.com\click to get your 14-day free trial.
 Seriously, 14 days to dive in, set up a site and get to selling.
 Mitchmatthews.com\click, 14 days for free.
 Get to it.

-Mitch Matthews: All right, so let’s talk about the Her Effect.
+Mitch Matthews: All right, so let’s talk about Her Effect.
 You’ve got MIG, which is this amazing company, and things are rocking and rolling.
 You feel called to do something else as well.
-Tell us about the Her Effect.
+Tell us about Her Effect.
 What’s it about, why?

 Jaime Cross: It was four years ago, a little over four years ago, Nathan and I were working with a nonprofit.
 Nathan and I were … part of the vision was we want to build a business so that we can impact the world and do ministry and do the things we want to do without ever having to worry about funding.
 We were struggling through a season of just being under a leadership that was … I know so many people have experienced this as well.
 I would call it spiritual abuse almost.
 This particular leadership was not pro-woman, like, “Hey, your only place is in the children’s ministry and having babies at home.”
 I just remember feeling so constricted because I didn’t grow up that way.
 My father, he was a builder, and he would take me on these projects.
 I could build you a house tomorrow if I needed to.
-I was always capable, and same thing with my husband.
+I was always capable, and the same thing with my husband.
 He was always setting me free.
 Here we found ourselves, God was keeping us.
 We knew he was preparing us for something.
 We were in this season of just serving this leadership despite our call.

 Mitch Matthews: This is leadership at a church, right?
 Leadership at a church?